 The trail can remain closed for a long time after the fire is 100% contained.
 The PCTA and local agencies are working to minimize the hazards that the fire created.
 It can be a lot of hard work and take a while.
 Thanks for your understanding and patience.

 If campfire are allowed and appropriate, please be safe and low impact.
+Read more about what you should know about fire restrictions, warnings and watches.

 Prepare your site – Find a level spot away from overhanging branches, brush, or dry grass.
 Keep away from the base of a hill.
 Escaped fires travel uphill fast.
 With a shovel, clear a circle 10 feet wide down to bare dirt.
 Hollow out a fire pit 6 inches deep and 2 feet across at the center of the cleared circle.
 Pile the dirt around the fire pit.
 Keep your fire small.
 Use existing fire rings where available to reduce the number of disturbed areas and damage to soil cover and vegetation.